FAQs

 How often will we meet?

 Sessions are 50 minutes long or 80 minutes long each week.
 I ask that all new clients commit to weekly sessions.
 I hold a weekly time slot for each of my clients.
-Bi-weekly sessions at 80 minutes may be available after an initial period of working together, depending on treatment goals.
-I also have “integration weeks” seasonally when we will not meet.
+Bi-weekly sessions at 50 or 80 minutes may be available after an initial period of working together, depending on goals and availability.
+I also have “integration weeks” seasonally, when we will not meet.
+I strive to give a month’s notice for time off.

 What distinguishes 50-minute sessions from 80-minute sessions?